SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 The video above is showing how we can set up a basic project.

 First, we need an empty folder.
-Then, let's drag the folder into the Visual Studio Code.
+Then, we drag the folder into the Visual Studio Code.

-The VSC will create an empty project for us.
+The VS Code will create an empty project for us.

-Next, we must create a new file and name it.
+Next, we need to create a new file and name it.

-The **extension** `.js` is important, since Visual Studio Code must know what type of language to use.
+Since Visual Studio Code must know what type of language to use, the **extension** `.js` is very important.

-After we finished writing our program, we must execute the code with **Note.js**.
+After we finished creating our program, we have to execute the code with **Note.js**.

 [/slide]